JerloPH/HomeCinema/README.md

 4. Click **[Browse]** button and navigate to the directory where your media files are located.
 5. Select the media type from the **Selection Box** with label **Type**.
 6. Select media source from the **Selection Box** with label **Source**.
+7. Finally, click the **[OK]** button.
+  - If its your first-time use, it will load all media files from the location selected.
+  - If you add media locations from the **Settings** form, an App restart is required to take effect.

 **IMPORTANT NOTE:** First-time loading of App takes a while to finish.
 Even longer if you have a huge collection of media files.